edthedev/scratch_lessons/ScarySquid.md

 ## Code the Squid

-Click on the squid sprit and add the following code:
+Click on the squid sprite and add the following code:

 ![Squid source code](https://github.com/edthedev/scratch_lessons/blob/master/Screenshot%202017-08-06%20at%208.40.07%20PM.png)

-Details to pay attention to:
-- This code references the squid sprite, so it will only work if you named the squid sprite "squid".

 ## Code the starfish

 Click on the starfish sprite and add the following code:

 -![Starfish source code](https://github.com/edthedev/scratch_lessons/blob/master/Screenshot%202017-08-06%20at%208.40.33%20PM.png)

+Details to pay attention to:
+- This code references the squid sprite, so it will only work if you named the squid sprite "squid".

 ## More Starfish!